roitberg-group/torchani-amber/dev-mlmm/README.md

 # Manual for the usage of TORCHANI as a QM engine in AMBER (ML/MM)

-First, the variable `ifqnt` in the &cntrl namelist must be set to 1 to turn on the qmmm calculation, qm_theory must be set to `extern`, and the $ani namelist must be included bellow the &qmmm namelist.
+First, the variable `ifqnt` in the &cntrl namelist must be set to 1 to turn on the qmmm calculation, qm_theory must be set to `extern`, and the &ani namelist must be included bellow the &qmmm namelist.

 qmmm_int = 5 o 2 are available to use with the interface.
 If set to 2, the